Lok-ii/JavaScriptProjectsCollection/Flipkart/readme.md

 ## Live Demo : <a href="https://lok-ii.github.io/JavaScriptProjectsCollection/Flipkart/index.html"> CLick Here </a>

-> A clone of Flipkart search page with sorting and filtering functionality.
+> A clone of Flipkart page with sorting and filtering functionality.

 ---